Enalean/tuleap-documentation-en/languages/en/administration-guide/files-structure.rst

 directory that goes with it.
 This user home directory is owned by UserName.UserName and has access permission rwxr-xr-x.
 This can be changed by the user if she wants to set access permission differently.
-There is currently no space quota on a user home directories.
+There currently is no space quota on users home directories.

 Project Directories
 -------------------